jwinternheimer/data-blog/content/blog/2022-05-10-geographic-market-insights/index.markdown

 ## # … with 2 more variables: total_signups <dbl>, total_conversions <dbl>
 ```

 The US is in a cluster of its own.
-It contributes the most to signups and conversions, and contributes the most MRR.
+It contributes the most to signups and conversions by a long shot.

-The UK contributes the second most to signups and conversions, and contributes the second most to MRR.
-It also has the highest activation rate.
+The UK and India also contribute a lot of signups and conversions.
+Excluding the US, the UK and India contribute over 8 times the number of signups and conversions than the rest of the world, on average.

+The five countries including Brazil, Venezuela, Russia, Bangladesh, and Algeria, contribute a relatively high number of signups, but their activation and paid conversion rates are extremely low compared to the rest of the world.

-Australia and Canada have high activation rates but contribute less than half the MRR that the UK does.
-Combined they contribute about a third of the signups and conversion that the UK does.
+It might be worth mentioning that Australia and Canada have high activation rates and contribute a significant amount of signups and conversions, but combined they still contribute less conversions than the UK.

 ## How Country Data is Collected